cloudfoundry-attic/cf-docs/source/docs/using/services/ruby-service-bindings.html.md

 **Example 1**

-To create a connection for a MySQL instance named 'mysql-test':
+To create a connection for a MySQL instance named "mysql-test":

 ~~~ruby